patters-match/z88/z88apps/zprom/readme.txt

 Zprom compilation notes

-There are two versions of Zprom, one containing just Zprom on its own and the other one contains Zprom and Flashtest, the two applications built in the same space of 32K.
+There are three versions of Zprom, one containing just Zprom on its own and the other one contains Zprom and Flashtest, the two applications built in the same space of 32K.
+The third script is for building a RAM application edition of Zprom.

 Running

-makeapps.zprom+flashtest.bat - gives you both applications whilst makeapp.bat                  - gives you just Zprom
+makeapps.zprom+flashtest.bat/sh  - gives you both applications whilst makeapp.bat/sh                   - gives you just Zprom
+makeramapp.bat/sh                - builds Zprom as a RAM Application

 *** BEFORE RUNNING THESE MAKE SURE YOU HAVE UPDATED THE STANDARD LIBRARY FILES (stdlib)